xiaojun-chang/xiaojun-chang.github.io/_pages/my-team.md

 - Lingling Zhang, graduated in 2020, first job as an Assistant Professor at Xi'an Jiaotong University, sponsored by Postdoctoral Innovation Talent Support Program.

 ## Former Visiting Students
-- Fenglei Xu, PhD Student, from Nanjing University of Science and Technology, May 2019 - June 2020
+- Fenglei Xu, PhD Student, from Nanjing University of Science and Technology, September 2019 - June 2020

 </div>